Sequences of embedded minimal disks whose curvatures blow up on a prescribed subset of a line: Introduction

 Note that according to Statement~\ref{Statement:other-leaves}, each of the components of $\MM_J\setminus J$ can be parametrized as

 Furthermore, if we let $(c,d)=z(J)$, then (by properness)

 the convergence being uniform away from $r=0$.

 Theorem~\ref{maintheorem} is well-known in case $K$ is the entire interval $Z\cap C$: let the $n$th disk be the standard helicoid scaled by a factor of $1/n$ and restricted to $C$.
 Theorem~\ref{maintheorem} was proved by Colding and Minicozzi \cite{ColdingMinicozziExample} when $K$ consists of a single point, by Brian Dean~\cite{BrianDean} when $K$ is an arbitrary finite set of points, and very recently by Siddique Kahn~\cite{SiddiqueKahn} when $K$ is an interval with exactly one endpoint in $C$.
 Our work was inspired by Kahn's result, although the methods are very different: Kahn, like Colding, Minicozzi, and Dean, used the Weierstrass Representation, whereas our approach is variational.
+Stephen~J.~Kleene has given a different proof of Theorem~\ref{maintheorem} using the Weierstrass representation; see~\cite{Kleene}.